 So, here are some small summer delights at ISL Online.
 Enjoy!

 ISL Online, a leading enterprise clientless remote support software provider, has released a new version of the remote desktop app for Android, ISL Light 2.1.
-Available on Google Play, the app lets you securely control a remote computer, while it also enables mobile supporters to take control of just about any Android device from their computer and easily view the remote mobile display through screenshots.
-The updated remote desktop app includes native support for x86 Android mobile devices.
+Available on Google Play, the app lets you securely control a remote computer, while it also empowers mobile supporters to take control of just about any Android device from their computer or mobile device and easily view the remote mobile display through screenshots.
+The ISL Light remote desktop app lets you:

 Remote desktop software which lets you tap into a remote computer and control it through another machine is one of the key tools for an efficient support centre.
 Even though the software delivers amazing functionality, for those daily engaged in tech support activities, it requires some skill and time to be able to manoeuvre it confidently.
 To help you master it, we prepared a checklist of the must-use remote desktop tools that will make every tech supporter’s job a lot easier.